Additional Student Information

 Campus Bulletin Boards and Kiosks

 The Campus kiosk may be used to advertise campus events, meetings, or other University-related activities.
 Flyers or posters should not be larger than 8 ½” x 11”.
 All flyers that are posted must be stamped and approved before they are posted.
-Approval can be obtained in Wildcat Central office.
+Approval can be obtained in Wildcat Central in the McGlothlin Campus Center.
 Flyers for the Residence Halls are approved in the Student Life offices.
 Each flyer must be stamped; flyers that are not stamped with the appropriate approval will be removed.

-In order to post a flyer on the kiosk outside of McGlothlin Campus Center, you will need to submit your flyer to the Wildcat Central They will approve and stamp your flyer and then post it inside the locked bulletin boards by the following business day.
+In order to post a flyer on the kiosk outside of McGlothlin Campus Center, you will need to submit your flyer to Wildcat Central.
+They will approve and stamp your flyer and then post it inside the locked bulletin boards by the following business day.
 You may submit up to 3 flyers, but only 1 may be posted if space is limited.
 Because of the limited space available, first priority will be given to promoting student events.
 Flyers may not be posted anywhere on the kiosk other than the appropriate bulletin boards.

 In order to use an ACU Department’s bulletin boards, permission must be received from the specific department where the flyer is to be posted.

 Chapel Projector Screens

 Members of the ACU community may create Powerpoint slides to run in Moody Coliseum before chapel.
-To submit a Powerpoint slide, email it to firstname.lastname@example.org with the dates you would like the slide run (keep in mind that chapel occurs in Moody on Mondays, Wednesdays, and Fridays).
+To submit a Powerpoint slide, email it to firstname.lastname@example.org with the dates you would like the slide run.
 Slides should be a minimum of 40 point font and in landscape position.

 Chalking on the ACU campus will be limited to Bible verses, and sponsored university events.
 Specifications: 1) the chalk is water- soluble; 2) it is not placed on brick walkways; 3) no chalking in covered places where rain cannot wash away the chalk; 4) no chalking on vertical surfaces such as the sides of buildings or concrete walls.
 Chalking may not take place at or around the Hunter Welcome Center.